On the Linear Speedup of the Push-Pull Method for Decentralized Optimization over Digraphs: Introduction

-Addressing these two questions is crucial for establishing a theoretical foundation that supports the effectiveness of \pushpull methods.
+In this work, we address both questions.
+Regarding Question~Q1, we show that \pushonly\ and \pullonly\ can be reformulated to align closely with centralized SGD, making their linear speedup analysis relatively straightforward.
+In contrast, \pushpull\ exhibits a persistent, non-vanishing deviation from centralized SGD dynamics, rendering the conventional single-step descent analysis framework ineffective.

-Regarding Question Q1, we demonstrate that both \pushonly and \pullonly algorithms closely align with centralized SGD; specifically, after a careful numerical transformation, their variable updates closely resemble those of centralized SGD.
-This structural similarity explains why the linear speedup property can be readily established for \pushonly and \pullonly methods.
-In contrast, \pushpull is not designed to align with centralized SGD and consistently exhibits a non-vanishing deviation from the centralized trajectory.
-Consequently, the linear speedup analysis for \pushpull is substantially more challenging and fundamentally distinct from that of \pushonly and \pullonly algorithms.
+For Question~Q2, we introduce a novel \emph{multi-step descent analysis framework} that aggregates errors over blocks of iterations.
+This framework uncovers a telescoping structure in the gradient-tracking recursion: intermediate gradient noise cancels out, while boundary terms are exponentially attenuated by mixing dynamics.
+Consequently, the residual error remains bounded at a constant scale, enabling us to establish the desired $\mathcal{O}(1/(n\epsilon^2))$ iteration complexity for \pushpull.

-For Question Q2, we establish a linear speedup convergence result for the \pushpull method.
-To the best of our knowledge, this is the first such result for \pushpull over all strongly connected digraphs under standard assumptions, whereas existing analyses of stochastic \pushpull~\cite{you2024bary, you2025distributed} are restricted to tree-structured topologies.
-By introducing a novel analysis framework that addresses the misalignment between \pushpull and centralized SGD, this paper bridges the gap between the convergence theory and the strong empirical performance of the \pushpull method.
+To the best of our knowledge, this paper presents the \emph{first general proof} that \pushpull\ achieves linear speedup on arbitrary strongly connected digraphs in the stochastic nonconvex setting.
+In particular, our multi-step descent analysis framework not only bridges the gap between theory and practice for \pushpull\ but also introduces techniques that may be of independent interest for the broader study of decentralized algorithms.
+A summary of existing results is provided in Table~\ref{table::comparision}.

 The remainder of the paper is organized as follows.
-Section~\ref{sec:notation} introduces necessary notations, assumptions, and measures.
-Section~\ref{sec:Preliminary} reviews the \pushonly, \pullonly, and \pushpull methods, and offers insights into the derivation of linear speedup convergence.
-In Section~\ref{sec:linear speedup}, we present the key components of our analysis and state the main convergence theorem.
-Section~\ref{sec:experiment} provides extensive numerical experiments that demonstrate the ability of the \pushpull method to achieve linear speedup.
+Section~\ref{sec:notation} introduces the notations, assumptions, and performance metrics used throughout the paper.
+Section~\ref{sec:Preliminary} reviews the \pushonly, \pullonly, and \pushpull\ methods and provides insights into the derivation of their linear speedup properties.
+Section~\ref{sec:linear speedup} presents our novel multi-step descent analysis framework and explains the intuition behind its role in enabling linear speedup analysis.
+Section~\ref{sec:linear speedup 2} formally develops the supporting lemmas and states the main convergence theorem.
+Section~\ref{sec:experiment} reports extensive numerical experiments that validate the ability of the \pushpull\ method to achieve linear speedup.
 Finally, Section~\ref{sec:conclusion} concludes the paper.